-Kids thrive on routine.
+Kids thrive on routine and on healthy sleep.
 Their brains do really well when they wake up at the same time, go to sleep at the same time and have everything else going on in a pattern in between.
 Building a bedtime routine will instill good hygiene habits for your child by having them brush their teeth and hair before they go to bed.

 It will also will help to train their brains to start producing melatonin when their routine starts.
 When you add reading to this routine, it helps in a lot of other ways that can set your child up for success in the future.

 Young children learn to read with letter sounds and phonetic words.
 They make them feel successful and wanting to read more.
 The colorful pictures and rhyming patterns help your child to understand what they’re looking at better.

 When you ask them to items in the book learn to associate that item with that word, and can then start learning more about the item.

 By responding often and expressing a positive attitude, you will help them to learn more often and increase their reading skills in comprehension constantly.
 It also helps them to learn grammar, which is great for helping to counteract the baby talk that kids from adults.

 The more often you read and speak to your child, the better off they will be when it comes to developing language – no matter what language that is.
 Reading to your children teaches speech and language skills and stimulate their imaginations to begin building worlds of their own.